terrasoff/ts-mobx-form-state/README.md

 # Description

-Form state manager written with mobx :muscle: and typescript :hearts: which helps you to handle forms workflow.
+Form state manager written with mobx :muscle: and typescript :heart: which helps you to handle forms workflow.

 * Represents form state as a separate standalone store.
 Controlling the instance of the store you can manage your form from any point of your code.